-An arteriogram is a test that allows a doctor to see the arteries on an x-ray .
+An arteriogram is a test allows the arteries to be viewed on an x-ray .
 A contrast dye is injected into the arteries to make them visible.
 The test makes images that can be used to diagnose and treat problems in the arteries.

 An arteriogram is done to check the arteries for narrowing, bulging, or blockages.
 These could be signs of disease.